CONTEMPORARY ARCHITECTURE IN ESCALDES-ENGORDANY

 Andorran architecture is becoming more and more modern.
 New buildings today represent the youngest and most innovative spirit of the country.
 In Escaldes-Engordany you will find some examples.

-The current building has been extended to house the new Inúu centre.
-The idea behind INÚU was to continue the shape of the existing spa centre building making for perfect synergy and maximum integration of the new extension, but with a touch of modernity thanks to evolving construction techniques and materials.
+Finally, in 2013, the building was expanded to house the new Inúu centre, a space designed solely for the enjoyment of adults.
+With Inúu, the desire was to give continuity to the building's forms of the existing spa centre building making for perfect synergy and maximum integration of the new extension, but with a touch of modernity thanks to evolving construction techniques and materials.
 By combining architecture and water, Ruols has managed to provide the building with a global, coherent and harmonious architectural image.

 This is an urban renewal cultural space that recovers areas of the Valira riverbanks and the spot between Engordany and La Tosca bridges.
 This comprehensive project was determined by the location, as well as the presence of hot water springs, the Roc del Metge spring, the washing places and the natural access to Madriu valley, declared a UNESCO World Heritage Site in July 2004 in the cultural landscape category.